NethermindEth/Forta-Agents/Curve-finance-suite/Kill-Me/README.md

 ## Description

-This agent detects successful `kill_me` calls on Curve-Stable-Swap contract.
+This agent detects successful `kill_me` calls on 3Pool Stable-Swap contract.
+Note that you can specify the contract to observe by changing the address on const `STABLE_SWAP_CONTRACT_ADDRESS`.

 ## Supported Chains